benyaminbeyzaie/circular_bottom_navigation/README.md

     );
 ```

-now you can write (set new position with animation) and read value from it everywhere you want
+Now you can write (set new position with animation) and read value from it everywhere you want

 ```kotlin
 // Write a new value